CheetahO/cheetaho-wp-image-optimizer/readme.txt

 > * Skip already optimized images.
 > * Optimize thumbnails as well.
 > * Works with both HTTPS and HTTP websites
+> * Works with eCommerce websites using WooCommerce plugin

 > Need more?
 Have a look at our plans: http://cheetaho.com/pricing/